IdkDwij/Termithon/README.md

 IPLOCATION              (Find the physical location of your IP address) SPEEDTEST               (Speedtest.net but built into PyPrompt!)
 ENCRYPT                 (Uses the RSA Algorithm to encrypt a message!)
-TROUBLESHOOT            (Troubleshoots extra modules neccessary for PyPrompt to run) FILESEARCH              (Searches files via their file name) FILEDOWNLOADER          (Download any file via their url) UNHELP                  (i'm not sure what this is. it just exists.)
+FILESEARCH              (Searches files via their file name) FILEDOWNLOADER          (Download any file via their url) UNHELP                  (i'm not sure what this is. it just exists.)
+LOCATOR                 (Locate basically any location in the planet) DEVHELP                 (Detailed info about PyPrompt useful for troubleshooting) COMPILER                (Compile any standard Python file to a *.pyc format) PYVIM                   (Vim clone 'MADE BY jonathanslenders On GitHub') WILL REQUIRE PYTHON!!
+PYINSTALLER             (Another Python compiler) REQUIRES PYTHON AND PYINSTALLER TO BE INSTALLED!
-LOCATOR                 (Locate basically any location in the planet) DEVHELP                 (Detailed info about PyPrompt useful for troubleshooting) COMPILER                (Compile any standard Python file to a *.pyc format) PYVIM                   (Vim clone 'MADE BY jonathanslenders On GitHub') PYINSTALLER             (Another pyinstaller compiler) EZFORMAT                (Simplified disk formatter) ONLY WORKS ON WINDOWS EZTASKKILL              (Eliminate some process without using the task mamager) ONLY WORKS ON WINDOWS WEATHER                 (Gets the weather from any city) Made by imkaka.
-Github: https://github.com/imkaka MAGIC8BALL              (A virtual Magic-8-Ball made in Python) BETTERCAL               (GUI Calculator using Tkinter) Original: https://github.com/flatplanet/Intro-To-Tkinter-Youtube-Course
-CREDITS                 (Credits for all commands & dev list) XLVIEWER                (Simple Tkinter Excel Spreadsheet Viewer)
+EZFORMAT                (Simplified disk formatter) ONLY WORKS ON WINDOWS EZTASKKILL              (Eliminate some process without using the task mamager) ONLY WORKS ON WINDOWS WEATHER                 (Gets the weather from any city) Made by imkaka.
+Github: https://github.com/imkaka MAGIC8BALL              (A virtual Magic-8-Ball made in Python) CREDITS                 (Credits for all commands & dev list) TSKMGR                  (TUI Windows Task Manager) BSOD                    (Cause a BSOD) Windows Only

 PyPrompt Modes: